chameleon-lizard/reader/README.md

-# reader
+# Chameleon reader
-A simple C reader
+A simple text file reader, written in C.